eduk8s-tests/lab-tkg-aws-installer/workshop/content/installing-harbor-registry/07-deploying-harbor.md

 For a production instance of Harbor you would want to double check whether any other settings need to be changed as well.

-Once done with any changes, create a secret from the settings file by running:
+Once done with any changes create a secret from the settings file by running:

 ```execute-1
 kubectl create secret generic harbor-data-values --from-file=values.yaml=tkg-extensions-v1.2.0+vmware.1/extensions/registry/harbor/harbor-data-values.yaml -n tanzu-system-registry